These nut free muesli bars are a great option for school lunches, especially if your kids’ school is nut free like mine.

 - 50 g Dark chocolate optional

-Place sunflower seed butter and rice malt seed in a small saucepan over low heat.
+- Place sunflower seed butter and rice malt syrup in a small saucepan over low heat.
 Stir until melted and combined.
 Add Vanilla Extract and stir through.